 1. Belize Rice and Beans

 Rice and beans with a choice of beef, chicken, pork, lobster, shrimp or game meat (the gibnut is FABULOUS) is one of the most important items on the local diet, approaching something like the national dish.
-The meat is cooked with recado (a spice made with annato seed a native herb with a characteristic deep red color), and garlic.
+The meat is cooked with recado (a spice made with annato seed, a native herb with a characteristic deep red color), and garlic.
 The meat portion can be fried, stewed or grilled.
-When stewed the gravy from the meat is generously ladled unto the rice and beans. his makes for a sinfully delicious dish that will put your diet on pause,
+When stewed the gravy from the meat is generously ladled unto the rice and beans.
+When ordering Rice and Beans with meat such as fried fish, whole or fillet, it is wise to order meat or chicken gravy ladled unto your dish, otherwise the rice and beans may be too dry.
+This makes for a sinfully delicious dish that will put your diet on pause,

 Belize Rice and Beans is cooked in coconut milk.
-The dish is served with potato salad and ripe fried or baked plantain when in season and fresh Habanero and onion sauce.
+The dish is served with potato salad and ripe fried or baked plantain when in season and fresh Habanero, onion and lime juice sauce.
 Rice and Beans reigns as the quintessential Belize dish.

 2. Belize Fruit Cake